Learning an instrument at any age is highly recommended. However, instrumental and piano practice tips for adults are different to children.

 Don’t just Work on the Pitch and Rhythms.

 Sure the rhythm and pitch are essential to get right.
-However, the articulation, phrasing, dynamics, breath control etc., are all crucial parts of playing musically.
+However, articulation, phrasing, dynamics, breath control etc., are all crucial parts of playing musically.

 Take a few bars from your piece and try playing them at different dynamic levels or with varying articulation patterns.
 Think about how you can improve the tone or posture and make a note of the results.